Aniket-a14/AI_Data_Analyst/Readme.md

    - The generated code is executed, and the result (or plot) is displayed.
    - Provide feedback on whether the output was correct.
 If not, you can optionally supply the correct code to improve future performance.

+## GitHub Actions CI Workflow
+This repository includes an **automated CI workflow** using **GitHub Actions**.
+The workflow is defined in `.github/workflows/python-ci.yml` and performs the following tasks:
+- Checks out the repository.
+- Sets up Python 3.9.
+- Installs dependencies from `requirements.txt`.
+- Runs linting with **Flake8**.
+- Runs tests using **PyTest**.

+To enable CI, ensure the file `.github/workflows/python-ci.yml` exists and push changes to `main`.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, please consider: